Minnie Rojas

 In 1970, Rojas and his family were involved in a serious automobile accident that killed two of his three children and left him partially paralyzed for the rest of his life.
-The California Angels organization and players held fund-raisers to help their former teammate, including organizing "Minnie Rojas Day" in 1971.
+The California Angels organization and players held fundraisers to help their former teammate, including organizing a testimonial game for "Minnie Rojas Day" in 1971.

 Baseball career

 Minor leagues / Mexican League

 Rojas was born in Remedios, Villa Clara, Cuba.
 He showed promise as a baseball player in his youth, and after a year of compulsory military service, he left his native country to play semi-pro baseball in Mexico.
 In 1960, he signed a minor league contract with the San Francisco Giants.
 The Giants did not promote him to the majors after 4 years in their minor league system, so Rojas signed a free agent contract with the independent Jalisco Charros of the Mexican League in 1964.

 In 1965, Rojas won 21 games as a starting pitcher for Jalisco, attracting the attention of the California Angels.
 The Angels bought his contract for $2500 and sent him to their AAA affiliate, the Seattle Rainiers, to begin the 1966 season.
 He was effective as both a starter and reliever against minor league competition, leading the Angels to call him up to the majors in late May.